whisperengine-ai/psa-ai-frameworks/QUICK_START.md

 - ❌ Replace peer review or scientific method
 - ❌ Determine if frameworks will actually help you

+**Simple analogy:** AI is like a professional writer who can make your diary sound like a PhD thesis—but prettier writing doesn't make your personal observations universal truth.

+**Or think of it this way:** If you tell AI "I think cats are aliens," it won't say "That's ridiculous."
+It will say "Let's formalize the feline extraterrestrial hypothesis" and create equations. **Being helpful ≠ being validating.**

 ---

 ## The Pattern: How It Happens